IVRTech/pystrix/doc/ami/index.rst

         name as a string and the other being a reference to its class in pystrix.
 For each event-type, the value will be either the event itself or a list of events, depending on what is appropriate.

+    .. attribute:: response

+        The response from Asterisk, without any post-processing applied.
+You will generally want to use `result` instead, unless you need to see exactly what Asterisk returned.

+    .. attribute:: request

+        The request object that led to this response.
+This will be `None` if the response is an orhpan, which may happen when a request times out, but a response is generated anyway, if multiple AMI clients are working with the same Asterisk instance (they won't know each other's action-IDs), or when working with buggy or experimental versions of Asterisk.

+    .. attribute:: result

+        The response from Asterisk, with post-processing applied to make it easier to work with in Python.
+This is the attribute about which you will likely care most.

+    .. attribute:: success

+        A boolean value that indicates whether the response appears to indicate that the request succeeded.

+    .. attribute:: time

+        The amount of time, as a UNIX timestamp, that elapsed while waiting for a response.

 Exceptions
 ++++++++++